Ice

 Coming down

 It can take several days to come down from using ice.
-The following effects may be experienced during this time:
+The following effects may be experienced:

 - difficulty sleeping and exhaustion